ICJIA/icjia-accessibility-portal/content/faqs.md

 **Example of both working together:**

 - **Alt text:** "Director Jane Smith presents the 2025 Excellence Award to Officer John Doe"
 - **Caption:** "Officer John Doe receives the 2025 Excellence Award for his work on community violence intervention programs.
-Photo: ICJIA"
+Photo: Agency"

 The alt text describes what's visually happening.
 The caption adds context that all readers benefit from (what the award was for, photo credit).